zdisalvo/zdisalvo/README.md

 # 💫 About Me:
-<br>🔭 I’m currently working on furthering my knowledge of machine learning
+<br>🔭 I’m currently working on furthering my knowledge of Java backend database implemenatation in SQL
 <br>🌱 I’m currently learning Amazon DynamoDB, AWS Lambda, Java request handling integration with JavaScript
 <br>👯 I’m looking to collaborate on New Projects
 <br>💬 Ask me about the CRM project I recently completed